Djokovic, Tsitsipas to meet in Australian Open men's final - NewsBreak

 Djokovic, Tsitsipas to meet in Australian Open men's final

-MELBOURNE, Australia — (AP) — Winning matches at the Australian Open does not give Novak Djokovic all that much trouble.
+Winning matches at the Australia n Open does not give Novak Djokovic all that much trouble.

 He has a 27-match unbeaten run, the longest at the place in the 55-year Open era.
 And now Djokovic needs just one more victory, against Stefanos Tsitsipas in Sunday’s final, to collect what would be a record-extending 10th championship there and record-tying 22nd Grand Slam trophy overall.